Falling Back in Love with Classical Music

 Despite my love of music, and of violin and piano in particular, I didn’t choose to study music at A level or at university, and I preferred to go to punk and hardcore shows than to a classical concert.
 Part of this was because I felt tremendous pressure to choose what others might consider ‘proper’ subjects and studied maths, physics and politics at A level rather than music and the arts, but part of it was because I didn’t enjoy the ABRSM grade system.
 I also felt that I didn’t belong in the classical music world as I wasn’t good enough to be conservatoire material.
 By seventeen I felt ‘burnt out’ on classical music, or rather the repetitive, hoop jumping that is passing ABRSM exams.
 ABRSM requires you to learn three pieces in order to pass each grade.
 An ‘A’ piece which was baroque or early classical, a ‘B’ piece which was romantic and a modern or contemporary ‘C’ piece.
 Sometimes I didn’t like the sound of my pieces, and struggled for motivation when it came time to practice.
 I wish I had been allowed more time between grades to play, and to find the music that I really enjoyed, because when I love something, I throw myself in at the deep end and put in the hours.

 On top of my struggles with the performance and practice elements of being a musician, I also didn’t find the way in which music history was taught very inspiring or engaging.
-Perhaps if I’d had James Rhodes teaching music history it would have been a different story as he makes Bach, Beethoven and Chopin sound like rock stars, but the way it was taught at my school was very dry, dull and unengaging.
+Perhaps if I’d had James Rhodes teaching music history it would have been a different story as he makes Bach, Beethoven and Chopin sound like rock stars, but the way it was taught at my school was very dry and dull.
 Feeling uninspired by and disengaged from the world of classical music which can be very snobby and exclusive to boot, I found myself pulled in instead by the urgency, emotion and community of the punk-rock and post-hardcore scene which would become my new ‘home’.

 After a ten year gap where I didn’t practice much at all but kept both instruments ticking over with scales and Bach, I picked up the piano and violin again two years ago because I felt like something was missing from my life, and I have played both instruments most days ever since.
 I feel like I have ‘come home’ in a way, back to my roots and who I am after a long period of time where I was making decisions about my life based on what I thought would make other people happy.
 A big part of my rediscovered interest in classical music is that I have allowed myself to only play the pieces that I truly love.
 I love the purity, counterpoint and harmony of Bach and the contrasting fury and drama of Rachmaninov (the heavy metal of the early 20th century), and I am getting to know Chopin too, but I have long ago put away the religious choral music I was forced to perform at school and I have also forgiven myself for being an amateur.
 I’m sure other perfectionists can relate.
 I was told from a young age that the music I played was a nice little side interest, but that I could never be a professional because I didn’t start young enough, which sort of made me feel like practice was futile if I couldn’t be the best.
-These days it doesn’t matter as much to me that I’m not the best pianist or violinst, what matters is that I love my instruments and enjoy playing them which is more than can be said for a lot of children taking lessons from the age of two.
+These days it doesn’t matter as much to me that I’m not the best pianist or violinist, what matters is that I love my instruments and enjoy playing them which is more than can be said for a lot of children taking lessons from the age of two.

 I prefer listening to solo piano, violin or cello to large orchestral pieces, although I love string arrangements too.
 I have also discovered a love for contemporary classical, minimalist music through the likes of Ólafur Arnalds, Jóhann Jóhannsson, Max Richter, Yann Tiersen, Giya Kancheli and Philip Glass.
 It’s really lovely to have some new pieces to play, as even I get tired of playing Bach every time I sit down at the piano and I am an intermediate pianist, so most of my favourite classical pieces to listen to are out of my skill range.